Calls for land tax for unused or underutilized agricultural land

 Over 1,200 people from more than 65 countries will address cutting-edge issues related to global food security and nutrition at the 2017 Borlaug Dialogue International Symposium, October 18-20, 2017.

-Smart International Consulting manages several international investment projects in Mali and in Nigeria in the field of agriculture, agricultural industry, renewable energy and special economic zone.
-Our consulting firm provides supporting services to help you manage successfully your investment project in Africa from the beginning until the complete achievement.
+Smart International Consulting manages several international investment projects in West Africa in the field of agriculture, agricultural industry, renewable energy and special economic zone.
+Our consulting firm provides supporting services to help international groups managed successfully their investment projects in Africa from the beginning until the complete achievement.

 For further information, please contact Smart International Consulting